LimePoint/opschain/docs/reference/concepts.md

 Only one change can be running in an environment at a time.
 Changes will sit in the `pending` state whilst waiting for the existing change to finish.

+### Change & Step lifecycle

+Changes, and the steps that make them up, transition between states as they execute.

+Changes are created in the `pending` state and are in this state until they start execution.
+A change stays in the `pending` state while waiting for any existing changes in the same environment to finish.
+A step stays in the `pending` state until its prerequisites are complete.
+If a prerequisite step fails any dependent steps will remain in the `pending` state and will not transition further.

+When a change starts executing it enters the `queued` state.
+Changes and steps stay in the `queued` state while they are waiting for an OpsChain worker to start executing them (e.g. if all workers are already busy).

+Whilst a change or step is actively executing it is in the `running` state.

+If the change/step succeeds it transitions to the `success` state.
+If the change/step fails it transitions to the `error` state.

+If a change is cancelled by a user all finalised steps (i.e. in the `success` or `error` state) remain in their existing state, and all `pending`, `queued`, or `running` steps are transitioned to the `cancelled` state.
+There is no rollback of any kind, steps that have not yet started will not start, and steps that are in progress are stopped immediately.

 ## Automated Change Rule

 An automated change rule allows the automated creation and execution of a change.